Author Guidelines

 Indigenous Content and Culturally Appropriate Practices

-All authors and investigators should ensure that the planning, conduct, and reporting of research involving and/or concerning Indigenous Peoples, communities, identities, language, history, practices, Traditional Knowledge, Oral Traditions, cultural information, heritage, artefacts, and/or Protocols, as well as research conducted on First Nations, Inuit, Métis, and/or Indigenous Peoples’/Nations’ lands is in accordance with the Tri-Council Policy Statement (TCPS 2) Chapter 9 and meets the following critieria:
+All authors and investigators should ensure that the planning, conduct, and reporting of research involving and/or concerning Indigenous Peoples, communities, identities, language, history, practices, Traditional Knowledge, Oral Traditions, cultural information, heritage, artefacts, and/or Protocols, as well as research conducted on First Nations, Inuit, Métis, and/or Indigenous Peoples’/Nations’ lands is in accordance with the Tri-Council Policy Statement (TCPS 2) Chapter 9 and meets the following criteria:

-1. Include substantial contributions from Indigenous authors/collaborators;
+- Include substantial contributions from Indigenous authors/collaborators;

-2. Provide Indigenous community-determined evidence of appropriate collaboration, consultation, participation, engagement, agreements, and ethics with relevant Indigenous Peoples prior to initiation of research, the nature and extent of which shall be determined jointly by the researcher(s) and the relevant community, and a description of this process included in the methods section unless the research relies exclusively on publicly available information with no expectation of privacy or protected by law;
+- Provide Indigenous community-determined evidence of appropriate collaboration, consultation, participation, engagement, agreements, and ethics with relevant Indigenous Peoples prior to initiation of research, the nature and extent of which shall be determined jointly by the researcher(s) and the relevant community, and a description of this process included in the methods section unless the research relies exclusively on publicly available information with no expectation of privacy or protected by law;

-3. Ensure that research elevates Indigenous communities and Peoples and is relevant to community needs and priorities;
+- Ensure that research elevates Indigenous communities and Peoples and is relevant to community needs and priorities;

-4. Ensure that authorization for research and the use of Traditional Knowledge is voluntary, and based on free, prior, and informed consent involving a local Elder or other recognized Knowledge Holder;
+- Ensure that authorization for research and the use of Traditional Knowledge is voluntary, and based on free, prior, and informed consent involving a local Elder or other recognized Knowledge Holder;

-5. Submit a statement of permission regarding ownership to rights, use of Traditional Knowledge and/or a letter of support from Indigenous community for primary research that directly involves an Indigenous community or organisation, as applicable;
+- Submit a statement of permission regarding ownership to rights, use of Traditional Knowledge and/or a letter of support from Indigenous community for primary research that directly involves an Indigenous community or organisation, as applicable;

-6. Unless otherwise specified by community, style guidelines should follow the terminology, capitalization, and other editorial principles and best practices as described in Younging G. Elements of Indigenous style: a guide for writing by and about Indigenous Peoples.
+- Unless otherwise specified by community, style guidelines should follow the terminology, capitalization, and other editorial principles and best practices as described in Younging G. Elements of Indigenous style: a guide for writing by and about Indigenous Peoples.
 Brush Education; 2018.

 Data Sharing

-Authors of articles submitted to CANDJ may choose to share their research data that supports the results stated in the manuscript, unless prevented by ethical, legal, privacy or confidentiality matters.
+Authors of original research articles submitted to CANDJ are encouraged to share their research data that supports the results stated in the manuscript, unless prevented by ethical, legal, privacy or confidentiality matters.
 Authors wishing to do so may deposit their data in a publicly accessible repository.
 Authors should ensure that data shared are in accordance with consent provided by participants on the use of confidential data.
 When data is available in a publicly accessible repository, a data availability statement should be included in the manuscript under a separate heading labelled “Data Availability Statement” in the Methods section.
 This should, wherever possible, include a link to and citation of any datasets analyzed or generated in the study.

 Citation format of dataset in the reference list: